 I stumbled upon this wooden trinket case at Goodwill a couple of months ago.
 Originally, I just planned to take off the glass frame and make it into a mirror, but after looking at the wooden crate with all the little compartments, I knew I could reuse that part of the piece as well.

 I’m a big fan of succulents, and I love planting them in unusual places.
 The quirky look of them combined with a vintage vessel just makes me smile.
-In fact, I’m such a fan of succulents, I devoted an entire post to how to plant succulents so they don’t die.
+I’m such a fan of succulents, I devoted an entire post to how to plant succulents so they don’t die.

 Okay, so it’s clear that I love succulents, but I’ll admit, I’ve only used real succulents in my home.
 Because I plan to keep this succulent planter out only during the spring and summer, and then put it in storage during the fall and winter, I knew I couldn’t use real succulents.
-Those little guys wouldn’t stand a chance at surviving for half of the year in the uninsulated garage during our northern Illinois winters.

 Although I’d much rather prefer real plants over fake, I decided to go the faux route for this planter.